Accelerated Bachelor of Science in Nursing

 Before discussing differences, let鈥檚 look at similarities between the programs:

-- Graduates from both programs take the National Council Licensure Examination (NCLEX) to become licensed as a registered nurse (RN).
+- Graduates from both programs take the National Council Licensure Examination to become licensed as a registered nurse.

 - Students take arts and sciences to support the nursing core requirements.

-- Entry-level staff nurse position appear similar, however, the baccalaureate-prepared nurse has a broader education background, thus affording greater career opportunities.
+- Entry-level staff nurse positions appear similar.
+However, the baccalaureate-prepared nurse has a broader education background, thus affording greater career opportunities.

 - Students complete coursework in communication skills, technical skill mastery, and clinical care of child-bearing women, psychiatric patients and children and adults with health variations.